FaizSayyid/bayesian-mine-clearance-via-free-energy/README.md

   <img src="images/posterior.gif" width="400"/>
   <img src="images/truth_header.png" width="400"/>
 </p>

 *Left: posterior sharpening over time.
-Right: hidden ground-truth minefield.*
+Right: hidden ground-truth minefield*

 *A robot with a noisy sensor explores minefield using Bayesian inference and expected free energy (EFE).
 The posterior over mines sharpens step by step as the agent balances risk and information gain.*
 ---

 This repo contains a simple demo of a robot exploring a noisy minefield using **expected free energy** (EFE) and Bayesian statistics.